CPR Certification for Healthcare Providers: A Vital Skill for Saving Lives

 What is the recommended frequency for healthcare providers to renew their CPR certification?

-The recommended frequency for healthcare providers to renew their CPR certification is typically every two years.
+The recommended frequency for healthcare providers to renew their CPR certification is every two years.
 Regular recertification ensures that healthcare providers stay updated with the latest guidelines, techniques, and protocols related to CPR and other life-saving interventions.

 Do healthcare providers need recertification if they are not currently practicing in a clinical setting?